-One of the saddest experiences of growing up in a South African township is that of the level of violence that sometimes leads to injury or even loss of lives.
+One of the saddest experiences of growing up in a South African township is the level of violence that sometimes leads to injury or even loss of life.

-Somewhere, somehow along the way as the 1994 post-apartheid democratic order came into effect, steadily the cracks started showing.
+As the 1994 post-apartheid democratic order took effect, the cracks gradually became visible.

-The all popular sport athletics days for primary and high schools in the townships, and districts athletics meetings would become something of the past.
+The popular sports athletics days for primary and high schools in the townships and district athletics meetings would become something of the past.

 This would see other sporting codes, including drama, arts and many recreational activities going under the bus.